 So, you’ve come down with a bout of dry scalp, flaking, or a related dandruff condition that’s left your head itchy and uncomfortable.
 Chances are, there’s an underlying problem with your scalp microbiome.
 Fortunately, there are steps you can take to enhance the state of your scalp microbiome and relieve the symptoms of your condition.

 Extensive scientific research has proven that Zinc Pyrithione medicated shampoo is safe and effective for treating dandruff.
 By fighting off Malassezia yeast and increasing the natural levels of important minerals in your scalp, Zinc Pyrithione-based dandruff shampoos are a fast-acting and powerful way to rid yourself of dandruff flakes and restore health to your scalp microbiome.
-At Jupiter, our Balancing Shampoo contains Zinc Pyrithione to fight flakes and beautiful ingredients like coconut oil and algae extract to soothe and cleans your scalp.
+At Jupiter, our Balancing Shampoo contains Zinc Pyrithione to fight flakes and beautiful hair care ingredients like coconut oil and algae extract to soothe and cleanse your scalp.

-Develop a washing routine
+Develop a Washing Routine

 Whether you work in an office environment or in the great outdoors, your hair and scalp collect lots of pollen, dirt, and pollutants throughout the day.
 That’s why it’s so important to use a high-quality shampoo and conditioner.
-If not, your scalp can dry out, leading to dandruff and perhaps even hair loss.
+If not, your scalp can dry out, leading to dandruff on the scalp and perhaps even hair loss.

 There’s no need to go overboard with your scalp treatment regimen.
 Far too often we find that people treat their scalp with unnecessary and often ineffective products.
 At best, these products do nothing to benefit your scalp.
 At their worst, many natural home remedies for dry scalp can do considerable damage.